-1 2 Paragraph (10) is the standard Uniform Law Commission definition of "sign".
-3 4 Paragraph (11) is the standard Uniform Law Commission definition of "state".
-5 SECTION 3.
+1 Paragraph (1311) is the standard Uniform Law Commission definition of "signstate".
+2 SECTION 3.
 RETAIL SALE OF NEW MANUFACTURED HOME.
-6 (a) A manufactured home retailer that sells a new manufactured home shall transfer title 7 to the home by a deed in recordable form if the home is or will be installed on land in this state.
-8 The retailer may not deliver the deed until the home has been delivered to that land.
-The deed 9 must include the following: 10 (1) the legal description of the manufactured home; 11 (2) a legally sufficient description of the land on which the home is or will be 12 installed; 13 (3) if the transferee does not own the land on which the home is or will be 14 installed, the landowner's name; 15 (4) the home manufacturer's address; [and] [] 16 (5) the retailer's warranties that its title to the home is good and its transfer 17 rightful and that the home is free from any security interest or other lien or encumbrance that is 18 not listed as an exception on the deed[.][; and, 19 (6) as an attachment to the deed, the manufacturer's certificate or statement of 20 origin.]
-21 (b) When the home is installed or the deed is filed for recording, whichever occurs first 22 the home becomes real property for all purposes from the time the title was transferred.
-The 23 home will be real property even if the deed does not satisfy all the requirements of this section; 24 but, to be valid, the deed must include the legal description of the manufactured home and a 25 legally sufficient description of the land on which the home is or will be installed.
+3 (a) After [day before act's effective date], a A manufactured home retailer that sells a 4 new manufactured home shall delivertransfer title to the home by a deed in recordable form to 5 the transferee if the home is or will be installed on land in this state.
+The retailer may not deliver 6 the deed until the home has been placed ondelivered to that land.
+The deed must include the 7 following: 8 (1)the legal description of the manufactured home; 9 (2)a legally sufficient description of the land on which the home is or will be 10 installed; 11 (3)if the home transferee does not own the land on which the home is or will be 12 installed, the landowner's name; 13 Alternative A 14 (4)the home manufacturer's address; 14 15 (5)(4)the retailer's warranties that its title to the home is good-[and-its transfer (5)(4)the retailer's warranties that its title to the home is good-[and-its transfer rightful and that the home is free from any security interest or other lien or 15 15 16 rightful and that the home is free from any security interest or other lien or 15 16 17 rightful and that the home is free from any security interest or other lien or encumbrance that is not listed as an exception on the deed; and,][] 15 16 17 18 rightful and that the home is free from any security interest or other lien or encumbrance that is not listed as an exception on the deed; and,] [] (6)as an attachment to the deed, the manufacturer's certificate or statement of 15 16 17 18 19 rightful and that the home is free from any security interest or other lien or encumbrance that is not listed as an exception on the deed; and,][] (6)as an attachment to the deed, the manufacturer's certificate or statement of origin.
+15 16 17 18 19 20 rightful and that the home is free from any security interest or other lien or encumbrance that is not listed as an exception on the deed; and,][] (6)as an attachment to the deed, the manufacturer's certificate or statement of origin.
+Alternative B 15 16 17 18 19 20 21 rightful and that the home is free from any security interest or other lien or encumbrance that is not listed as an exception on the deed; and,][] (6)as an attachment to the deed, the manufacturer's certificate or statement of origin.
+Alternative B (4)the home manufacturer's address; and